elastic/ecs-dotnet/src/Elastic.Apm.SerilogEnricher/readme.md

 ```

 In the code snippet above `Enrich.WithElasticApmCorrelationInfo()` enables the enricher from this project, which will set 2 properties for log lines that are created during a transaction:

 - `ElasticApmTransactionId`
 - `ElasticApmTraceId`

-As you can see, in the `outputTemplate` of the Console sink these two properties are printed.
-Of course they can be used with any other sink.
+In the `outputTemplate` of the Console sink these two properties are printed, of course they can be used with any sink.

 ## Prerequisite